Download Careers360 App

 Kingdom Protista

-Mostly Unicellular, Some Multicellular Forms
+• Mostly Unicellular, Some Multicellular Forms

-Diverse Modes Of Nutrition
+• Diverse Modes Of Nutrition

 Thus, protists are characterized by a high variety of nutritional modes and types of nutrition.
-Some of the protists are autotrophs that is they can prepare food on their own, such as algae.
+Some of the protists are autotrophs, that is they can prepare food on their own, such as algae.
 Some protists are heterotrophic and obtain nutrients by ingesting bits of food particles that are available in the surrounding environment.
-In mixed trophic protists, both methods are used, but depending on the environment the protists can change between autotrophic and heterotrophic nutrition.
+In mixed trophic protists, both methods are used, but depending on the environment, the protists can change between autotrophic and heterotrophic nutrition.
 This ability is precisely important for their existence in different kinds of environments.

 Classification Of Protista

-Protozoa
+1. Protozoa

-Algae
+1. Algae

-Algae are a special category of the group of the protist phylum that can synthesize their food through the process of photosynthesis like that of plants.
-They can be seen nearly in any body of water, from freshwater to salt water, and seawater.
-Algae can be unicellular and multicellular in appearance ranging from Chlamydomonas to Kelps.
+Algae are a special category of the group of the protist phylum that can synthesize their food through the process of photosynthesis, like that of plants.
+They can be seen in nearly any body of water, from freshwater to saltwater and seawater.
+Algae can be unicellular and multicellular in appearance, ranging from Chlamydomonas to Kelps.

-Slime Molds and Water Molds
+1. Slime Molds and Water Molds

-Recommended video for Kingdom Protista
+Recommended Video for Kingdom Protista

 Kingdom Fungi

-Eukaryotic cells
+• Eukaryotic cells

 Fungi are described to be eukaryotes that have their cells covered by a cell membrane and can have membrane-bound organelles with DNA in the nucleus.

-Mostly multicellular
+• Mostly multicellular

-Cell wall
+• Cell wall

-Heterotrophic
+• Heterotrophic

 Classification Of Fungi

-Zygomycetes
+1. Zygomycetes

-Ascomycetes are a large phyla of fungi that discharge their spores in sacs known as asci.
+Ascomycetes are a large phylum of fungi that discharge their spores in sacs known as asci.
 This group includes yeasts, single-celled fungi that are used to make bread and beer, and morels and truffles, types of edible mushrooms.

-Basidiomycetes, also called club fungi are characterized by involving basidia, that is club-shaped structures for reproduction.
-This group involves common button mushrooms fly agaric bracket fungi and puff balls.
+Basidiomycetes also called club fungi, are characterized by involving basidia, that is club-shaped structures for reproduction.
+This group involves common button mushrooms, fly agaric bracket fungi and puff balls.

-Conidiaproducing fungi or Deuteromycetes, are a large group of fungi for which no perfect stage has been demonstrated.
-Some of them are Penicillium species that are useful in synthesising antibiotics such as penicillin, and those fungi that cause diseases in humans such as athlete’s foot.
+Conidia-producing fungi, or Deuteromycetes, are a large group of fungi for which no perfect stage has been demonstrated.
+Some of them are Penicillium species that are useful in synthesising antibiotics such as penicillin, and those fungi that cause diseases in humans, such as athlete’s foot.

 Recommended video for Kingdom Fungi